Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 Implementation on FPGA
 ======================

-The internal structure of SHA-3 algorithms can be shown as the figures below:
+The internal structure of SHA-3 algorithms is seen in the following figures:

 .. image:: /images/internal_structure_of_sha3.png
    :alt: Structure of SHA-3 algorithms